CarltonOsinde/Video-MP3-Converter/README.md

     <img src="assets/product_screenshot.png" alt="Product Screenshot">
 </a>

 This is a microservices architecture and distributed systems project that takes in a video input and converts the video to MP3 then emails you the MP3.
-It is built using Python, Kubernetes, RabbitMQ, MongoDB, and MySQL.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>